CSCfi/csc-user-guide/docs/apps/snakemake.md

 # Snakemake

 Snakemake is a python-based scientific workflow management system for creating scalable, portable, and reproducible workflows.
-This is one of the popular workflow managers in bioinformatics community.
+It is one of the popular workflow managers within the bioinformatics community.

 [TOC]